Davis School District: Lawsuit from death because of racially motivated bullying (2021)

-In 2021, a ten-year-old black girl who attended the District's Foxboro Elementary School committed suicide due to racist bullying, sparking national outcry.
+In 2021, a ten-year-old black girl who attended the District's Foxboro Elementary School died by suicide due to racist bullying, sparking national outcry.
 An independent investigation that was commissioned by the district found that staff had joined in on the mistreatment of the girl.
 In 2023, her family was awarded $2 million in a civil rights settlement, to be paid by Davis School District.